wangxf2000/OneNodeCDHCluster/README.md

 ```
 $ ./setup.sh azure templates/cdsw_template.json /dev/sdc
 ```
-in this cdf workshop, we use the phoenix_sr_smm_srm_template.json templates.
+if we build cluster on-promise, we use gcp as the cloud environment. in this cdf workshop, we use the phoenix_sr_smm_srm_template.json templates.
 ```
 $ ./setup.sh gcp templates/phoenix_sr_smm_srm_template.json